<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 “Imagine if you opened up the corporate training page and it showed you ‘Mandatory courses to complete this week,’ ‘Recommended based on your current role,’ and interesting categories like ‘Programs to prepare you for promotion’ or ‘Tips and techniques for your current role.’
 All, including much more sophisticated recommendations based on your prior learning experience, your job role, and what other peers in your company are taking.”

-These personalized suggestions provide clear “next steps” for users, reducing confusion, and maximizing usage and ROI.
+These personalized suggestions provide clear “next steps” for users, reducing confusion and maximizing usage and ROI.

 Live Video Coaching

-gamification
+training gamification

 2. Gamification